-It's this partnership of approach that made Maid Marion and Her Merry Men not only a hit with the junior audience, but has also built it a small cult with older teens and above.
+It's this partnership of approach that made Maid Marion and Her Merry Men not only a hit with the junior audience, but has enabled it to build a small cult with older teens and above.
 This is past legend viewed through the eyes of a mischievous child wearing postmodernist glasses, a 'what if?' view of history that's been retrospectively transformed with modern characters and sensibilities.
 Working on the basis that even a young audience needs a point of identification, Maid Marion features cast of adult characters with the personalities of children.
 Thus evil King John is nothing more than a spoilt bully, the Sheriff of Nottingham is a greedy and manipulative idiot, Sir Guy of Gisborne is a petulant 3-year-old trapped in an lanky adult body, and the royal army consists of two guards named Gary and Graeme, both of whom are cheerful, infant-like simpletons.
 As the title suggests, the outlaws are led not by the fabled Robin Hood, but by Maid Marion, a long-suffering tomboy who comes across as the only smart girl in a class full of nitwits.
 Dopiest of all is the charmingly named Rabies (played by Howard Lew Lewis, who did tend to specialise in such characters and and can be seen doing similar in the more adult-targeted but splendidly daffy Chelmsford 123 and the late 80s BBC series Brush Strokes), a creature who would probably be too stupid to survive without the assistance of others.
 Then there's Little Ron, who shuns the irony of his near-namesake of legend by being every bit as short as his moniker suggests, plus a Rastafarian with the very English name of Barrington, who's clearly smarter than he sometimes behaves.
 Then there's Robin himself, an upper-middle-class Oxbridge reject who's more interested in the cut of his clothes than the problems of the poor.